Tired of your children fighting, from arguments to hitting each other? Apply these tips on how to stop kids from fighting once and for all.

 While it’s important to know how to handle kids fighting, how can you prevent it from happening in the first place?

 - Be consistent with your expectations.
-Kids need to know how they’re expected to behave and treat one another, as well as the consequences for not doing so.
-Don’t try too many consequences that can only leave them confused.
+Kids need to know how you expect them to behave and treat one another, as well as the consequences for not doing so.
+Don’t try too many consequences that leave them confused.
 Stick to one for a while and allow it to sink in.

 - Take a family day.
 This is especially useful if you’ve been house-bound all day.
-Sometimes all you need is a fun outing to “reset” their moods, like going to the park, zoo, bowling, hiking, or playing games.
-A family day can easily keep everyone relaxed and refreshed.
+Sometimes all you need is a fun outing to “reset” their moods, like going to the park, reading together, hiking, or playing games.
+A family day can keep everyone relaxed and refreshed.

 - Give your kids their own space.
 Kids can’t always identify, much less articulate, their need for personal space.
-Give each child their own space, whether it’s a desk or closet just for them, special stuffed animals only they can use, or even the right to decide who gets to go on their bed.
+Give each child their own space.
+Maybe it’s a desk or closet just for them, special stuffed animals only they can use, or even the right to decide who gets to go on their bed.

 Then, give each child a chance to speak, all while repeating and acknowledging what they said and how they felt.
 And finally, ask them for ideas everyone can agree to, or if needed, suggest a few of your own.